vkotturu/learning-library/developer-library/microservices-unified-observability/observability/observability.md

 ## Task 5: Install and Study the AQ/TEQ Dashboard Screen and Metrics

-1. Install the GrabDish Dashboard
+1. Install the AQ/TEQ ("AQ Monitor") Dashboard

    Select the `+` icon on the left-hand side and select `Import`